 Most people are always on a quest to experience more joy in their lives and looking for those small indulgences of pleasure.
-Many brands have found the sweet spot, such as Starbucks, McDonald’s, Campbell’s Soup, Kraft Mac & Cheese, Zappos, Facebook – “likes,” and Ferrero Rocher chocolates to name a few.
+Many brands have found the sweet spot, such as Starbucks, McDonald’s, Campbell’s Soup, Kraft Mac & Cheese, Zappos, Facebook – “likes,” and Ferrero Rocher chocolates, to name a few.

 In a social listening study conducted by DraftFCB (now known as FCB or Foote, Cone & Belding), using W. Gerrod Parrott of Georgetown University’s emotional framework (Anger, Love, Sorrow, Joy, Fear, and Surprise), they found “surprise” as a distant sixth place in association with brands.
 So there is room for brand differentiation in using this emotion.

 MasterCard has been running its “Priceless” campaign for over 17 years.
-In 2014, they introduced “Priceless Surprises” with the goal of surprising cardholders when they least expect it—for example, meeting Justin Timberlake, Gwen Stefani or VIP tickets to special events.
+In 2014, they introduced “Priceless Surprises” with the goal of surprising cardholders when they least expect it—for example, meeting Justin Timberlake, Gwen Stefani, or VIP tickets to special events.
 There is a strong emotional element in watching a fan connect with a star, and MasterCard #PricelessSurprises made it happen.
-Raja Rajamannar, CMO of MasterCard, said, “The success of Priceless is the campaign’s ability to create emotion, influence behaviour, unite people and touch upon consumer passions.”
+Raja Rajamannar, CMO of MasterCard, said, “The success of Priceless is the campaign’s ability to create emotion, influence behaviour, unite people, and touch upon consumer passions.”
 Their website says that over 97,867 cardholders have experienced a surprise so far.
 I’m still waiting for a surprise that doesn’t include 18 percent when I check my credit card bill!

-GoPro on a smaller scale had a campaign called “Everything We Make Giveaway,” where every day, one person wins everything they make.
+GoPro, on a smaller scale, had a campaign called “Everything We Make Giveaway,” where every day, one person wins everything they make.
 In the last five years, they have given away 1,500 cameras and $4 million of GoPro gear.
 Don’t get too excited; this campaign is no longer on.

-For the last five years, WestJet Airlines has implemented their “Christmas Miracle” by surprising a select group of customers or potential customers.
+For the last five years, WestJet Airlines has implemented its “Christmas Miracle” by surprising a select group of customers or potential customers.
 In 2016, they surprised the residents of Fort McMurray, Alberta, who were impacted by the devastating wildfires with an exclusive “Snowflake Soiree.”
 Everyone who attended got a free WestJet ticket.

 I am sure you have been anxiously anticipating this last emotion.
 Researchers have found that people experience more intense emotions around planning future events/opportunities than remembering those in the past.
-Booking a holiday is an excellent example of a positive and powerful emotional branding as a person waits for an exciting trip.
+Booking a holiday is an excellent example of positive and powerful emotional branding as a person waits for an exciting trip.
 High-end cruise liners have perfected the art of creating excitement with cruise planners and exclusive updates before embarking.

-Harvard Business School professor Gerald Zaltman says that 95% of our purchase decision making takes place in the subconscious mind, a place where emotions are king.
+Harvard Business School professor Gerald Zaltman says that 95% of our purchase decision-making takes place in the subconscious mind, a place where emotions are king.
 If you are going to engage in emotional branding, understand how and where you want to connect to your customers so you can consistently build on every touchpoint.

 As William Gelner, Chief Creative Officer of 180, explains, “We live such digitally switched-on, always-plugged-in lives, and yet we still also somehow feel disconnected from people.
 As human beings, we’re looking for true human connection, and I think that emotional storytelling can help bridge that gap.”